-Within the 8 limbs of yoga, the experience of SAMADHI, is often described as the top rung of the ladder.
-It's considered by many to be indescribable, yet is often described as such and more.
-Can you please describe your personal experience of this state or what the concept represents to you?:
+Within the 8 limbs of yoga, the experience of Samadhi is often described as the top rung of the ladder.
+It's considered by many to be indescribable, yet it is often described as such and more.
+Can you please describe your personal experience of this state or what the concept represents to you?

-What was the most humbling moments you've had while teaching yoga?
+What was one of the funniest or most humbling moments you've had while teaching a class?

-Describe your inner experience going about daily life pre vs. post developing a regular or meditation practice.
+In less than 140 characters, describe your inner experience going about daily life pre vs. post developing a regular yoga or meditation practice.

-If there was one spiritual teacher or guru that you would desire to study with (dead or alive) who would it be?
+If there was one teacher or guru that you would desire to study under (dead or alive) who would it be?

 Well, I still have dreams I'm in Geri Bleier's two hour class on Wednesdays...